HomeHow it WorksDemoContactPlansCheck Your Online Presence

 Another common issue is that many sites are built like brochures instead of tools.
 They describe the company but don’t guide the visitor.
 There’s no clear next step.
 No strong call to action.
 No reassurance about response time.
 The homeowner is left to figure it out.

 Big franchises often compensate for weak websites by spending heavily on ads.
 More traffic covers up poor conversion.
-Independent contractors usually don’t have that luxury.
+This is where Calgary contractors can compete, independent contractors usually don’t have that luxury.
 Which means the website itself has to carry more weight.

 Speed is another factor that gets overlooked.
-If a site loads slowly on mobile — and most searches happen on mobile - people leave.
+If a site loads slowly on mobile, which is where most searches come from, people leave.
 It doesn’t matter how good the company is if the website feels frustrating.

 Then there’s proof.
 Reviews, real job photos, recognizable neighbourhoods.
 These things build quiet credibility.
 Without them, a site feels generic.
-And generic doesn’t win in a competitive market.
+And generic is what will struggle in a competitive market.

 A contractor website that generates consistent leads usually does a few simple things well:It lists services and service areas.
 Real reviews and the phone number are visible, it loads quickly and works on mobile.

 That’s not groundbreaking.
 But it’s surprisingly uncommon.
 If a website isn’t producing steady calls, it’s rarely because the market is too competitive.
 More often, it’s because the site isn’t built to convert the traffic it’s already getting.
 For contractors, the website shouldn’t just exist.
-It should function like a steady employee - answering questions, building trust, and making it easy for someone to reach out.
+It should function like a steady employee, answering questions, building trust, and making it easy for someone to reach out.
+Start your journey to a website that works for you here.